ODIN-fire/odin-rs/odin_wind/doc/odin_wind.md

 ## WindServer

-Apart from that WindNinja requires potentially large input data (DEM source and repeated HRRR weather reports) it can also run in high fidelity mode (conservation of mass and momentum) which might overwhelm both available network bandwidth and computational resources (memory, speed) of user servers.
+Apart from that WindNinja requires potentially large input data sets (DEM source and repeated HRRR weather reports) it can also run in high fidelity mode (conservation of mass and momentum) which might overwhelm both available network bandwidth and computational resources (memory, speed) of user servers.
 Moreover, the produced forecast data files (wind fields) are relatively small (compressed CSV).
 As a consequence this is a prime example of